CodeYourDreams/Develop_Curriculum/readme.md

 ## Code Your Dreams helps students build community focused applications from ideation to delivery
 [![CYD Overview][overview-image]][overview-url]
 ## Usage
 This repository contains the Code Your Dreams "Development" portion of its year-long curriculum for high school students.
 Topics of community and social justice are tied in with core computer science and Python topics across the curriculum.
-Take a look at this [Develop Curriculum Map](https://github.com/CodeYourDreams/Develop_Curriculum/blob/master/Curriculum_Map.md) for the curriculum structure and lesson outlines.
+Take a look at this [Develop Curriculum Map](https://github.com/CodeYourDreams/Develop_Curriculum/blob/master/Curriculum_Map.md) for the curriculum structure.
 ## Learn More
 Visit us at [Code Your Dreams](http://codeyourdreams.org)
 ## Learn More